020 3051 9449 info@lacepartners.co.uk

 The importance of creating cross-functional teams to take a holistic view of data:

 If you need to know how many products have been sold, by who, across which geographies, at what margin, that becomes a complex information set you can run your business on.
-The value of cross-functional teams with regards to data is therefore vital because often in that example I give above, you are looking at a variety of different data sets across the business, so organisations that operate in data silo’s may find it difficult to bring their data together into a meaningful data set that the organisation can use to assess its performance.
+The value of cross-functional teams with regards to data is therefore vital because often in that example I give above, you are looking at a variety of different data sets across the business, so organisations that operate in data silo’s may find it difficult to bring their data together into a meaningful set that the organisation can use to assess its performance.